hci-lab-um/heuristics-for-test-tool-design/How-To/Case_Studies/About-the-Case-Studies.md

 <details><summary> Click here for case study 6 short précis </summary>

 This case study examined whether tool evaluation heuristics could have prevented customer issues if applied during design.
-A test tool vendor in the Netherlands retrospectively reviewed 100 customer issues from 18 months (37 improvement requests, 37 user questions, 26 technical support queries) against version 1.4 of the heuristics in October-November 2024.
+A test tool vendor in the Netherlands retrospectively reviewed 100 customer issues from the previous 18 months (37 improvement requests, 37 user questions, 26 technical support queries) with the study date of October-November 2024.

 Analysis found that 42% of issues had medium or high heuristic applicability, suggesting they might have been prevented or mitigated through earlier heuristic application.
 The top three applicable heuristics were H08 (Workflows), H04 (Communication preferences), and H06 (Learning preferences).
 Both high-importance issues in the sample had highly applicable heuristics.